Senior Associate Director

 Apply for permission to study abroad

 All students are required to apply for permission to study abroad.
 Learn more about the process, deadlines, and access the application on the apply to study abroad page.

-Students will stay in the City Express Plus Insurgentes Sur Hotel in furnished double rooms with bathrooms.
+In Mexico City, students will stay in the City Express Plus Insurgentes Sur Hotel in furnished double rooms with bathrooms.
 The hotel is a 10-minute walk from the Universidad Panamericana campus.
 Daily breakfast is included, and students also have access to hotel amenities such as a small gym.

-Universidad Panamericana (UP), founded in 1966, is a private Catholic university with campuses in Mexico City, Guadalajara, and Aguascalientes.
+Mexico City: Universidad Panamericana (UP), founded in 1966, is a private Catholic university with campuses in Mexico City, Guadalajara, and Aguascalientes.
 UP offers degrees in 15 different schools to over 11,000 students.
 UP’s programs in Medicine, Business, Law, Nursing and Education are among the top ranked programs in Mexico.

 Browse the program handbook for more detailed information about excursions, courses, and identity-based considerations.
 Note: This is the previous year's handbook and should be used for informational purposes only.
 Do not make any travel plans based off of the dates or information provided here.

 Summer program costs vary, but summer study abroad tends to be much less expensive overall than a regular quarter at Northwestern.
 Review the comparison.